How Britain Went to War

 Peter Hennessy, the leading historian of Whitehall, examines Britain's secret war planning and preparations before 1914, explores the difficulties over the plans within government, and asks what difference the plans made when war came.

-Drawing on official papers, sound archive and interviews with historians, Hennessy takes listeners inside Whitehall during the years running up to 1914.
-He considers what was in the minds of Asquith, his ministers and their officials and top soldiers and sailors as they prepared for a possible conflict and finally took Britain into a major war in August 1914.
+Drawing on official papers, sound archive, and interviews with historians, Hennessy takes us inside Whitehall during the years before 1914.
+He discusses what was in the minds of Asquith, his ministers and their officials and top soldiers and sailors, as they prepared for a possible conflict and as they finally took Britain into a major war in August 1914.

-But as he also shows, these years also saw the creation of Britain's first Secret Service Bureau (the forerunner to MI5 and MI6) and the first ever 'war book', a detailed set of instructions for government departments to follow in transition from peace to war - a vital element of Whitehall planning that has continued ever since.
+But as he also shows, these years also saw the creation of Britain's first Secret Service Bureau (forerunner of MI5 and MI6) and the first ever 'War Book', a detailed set of instructions for government departments to follow during the transition from peace to war - a vital element of Whitehall planning that has continued ever since.